botpress/botpress/docs/recipes/carousel.md

 layout: guide
 ---

-Webchat carousel is a useful way of showing collection of elements.
-Let's check advanced carousel-renderer and comments to it:
+Webchat carousel is a useful way of showing a collection of elements.
+The example below shows two different types of element, shown in a responsive layout, depending on the width of the users device.

 ```js
 {